Spain and Mali both want Wolves forward Adama Traore

 Traore has said he wants to play for Spain and has been included on previous squad lists, but injuries and his recent infection with the coronavirus have kept him from playing — leaving him still free to play for Mali.

 Because Traore has played for Spain at the youth and under-21 level, he would need FIFA permission to switch eligibility to Mali.
-It was unclear Friday if that request has been made or if FIFA has approved it.
-FIFA could not immediately clarify Traore’s international status on Friday.
+FIFA said Friday that no request had been made to change Traore’s international status.

 Luis Enrique said he hopes Traore can make his debut for Spain, adding it was up to the player to decide which country he will play for.